lidofinance/docs/README.md

 ### Documentation Sidebar

-The appearance of sidebar controlled manually via `sidebars.js` file.
+The appearance of the sidebar is controlled manually via the `sidebars.js` file.
 This file is used to:

 - Group multiple related documents
 - Display a sidebar on each of those documents
 - Provide a paginated navigation, with next/previous button

-By default new added pages don't added to sidebar automatically.
-For example to add new page `faq.md` as the last item of sidebar we need modify `sidebar.js` next way:
+By default, newly added pages are not added to the sidebar automatically.
+For example, to add a new page `faq.md` as the last item of the sidebar, we need to modify `sidebar.js` in the following way:

 ```js
 module.exports = {